shaystrong/shay-readme/Working_with_Shay_July_2025.md

   I’ll admit what I don’t know.
 Please do the same.

 - **Time is respect**
   Chronic lateness sends a message.
 Let me know if you’ll be late.
 I’ll do the same.
+Please accept or decline meeting invites.

 - **I care about you**
   Your hobbies, family, and passions outside work matter to me.